 More information on the strata reforms is detailed on Landgate’s website.

 Keep up to date

 Want to be kept up to date with how the reform journey is going?
 Subscribe to the strata reform updates newsletter at the bottom of the page.
 As a subscriber to the strata reform emails you will be advised when updated information is available and be one of the first to receive news about the strata reforms.

 The most significant changes to strata in over 20 years have been confirmed following the passage of the Strata Titles Amendment Bill 2018 (STA Bill) and the Community Titles Bill 2018 (CT Bill) on 1 November 2018 and 6 November 2018 respectively.
 The STA Bill and the CT Bill assented to Acts of Parliament on 19 November 2018.

 Landgate’s focus now turns to completing the regulations to support the new Acts.
 Landgate will continue consulting with the public, government, industry and community stakeholders as those regulations are drafted.

 Both Acts will come into operation on proclamation.
 A proclamation is a public announcement with statutory authority published in the Government Gazette and made by the Governor in Executive Council.

 When will the Strata Titles Amendment Act 2018 come into operation?

 Proclamation of the Strata Titles Amendment Act 2018 will occur after the regulations to support the amended Strata Titles Act 1985 have been drafted.
-The aim is for the Strata Titles Amendment Act 2018 to come into operation in the third quarter of 2019, though this timing is subject to completing the regulations.
+The aim is for the Strata Titles Amendment Act 2018 to come into operation in the second half of 2019, though this timing is subject to completing the regulations.